zeibura/github-onboarding/vscode_client_2/README.md

 ## Connect to the Mainframe

+Before you start using the Mainframe Messenger, connect to the mainframe.

 1. Open Visual Studio Code and install the Mainframe messenger extension.
 2. In extension settings, write the name of your Zowe profile under "zowe profile".
 3. Write your mainframe username and password in "username" and "password".